BristolCompositesInstitute/RSE-Guide/_styleguide/testing.md

 build a catalogue of test cases which can be easily run when trying to debug our code.

+**Best Practice:** Work iteratively by breaking large tasks into small ones, and testing each small unit as it is written.
+{: .notice--info}

 ## Use test frameworks to simplify the process
 At the point, it is worth noting that there are tools out there to help us